 Ability to operate a personal computer, ability to sit for extended periods of time, ability to move across campus.

 Requires two or more years of professional level experience in counseling with a university or comparable clinical population as well as experience in providing personal, career, and academic counseling.
 Experience in administration and assessment of psychological, academic, and career testing instruments.
 Substance abuse counseling experience preferred.
 Experience in providing presentations and workshops.

 Understanding and appreciation for the developmental issues of both traditional and nontraditional college students.
 Sensitivity, creativity, and an understanding of people and their interactions.
 Ability to relate to the full range of students presenting on a college campus.
 Knowledge of the principles, theories and practices of mental health, career, and academic counseling and adherence to professional ethical standards.
 Excellent computer skills.
 Ability to communicate effectively in writing and to maintain case files.
 Ability and desire to give presentations for groups of students, faculty, and staff.

 *Must be licensed or license-eligible in the state of Texas as a Licensed Professional Counselor or Psychologist.
 Ability to assess and accurately diagnose mental health disorders and respond appropriately and in a timely manner to emergency situations.
 Must be well organized and able to communicate and work collaboratively with colleagues, campus departments and student groups.
 Must possess strong student service orientation.
 Must have the ability to function effectively in a positive team environment within the organizational and administrative structure of the MSU Counseling Center.
-Must have the ability to maintain a consistent and dependable work schedule, travel to occasional meetings, classes and other sites; and to occasionally work evening hours and weekends. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check.
+Must have the ability to maintain a consistent and dependable work schedule, travel to occasional meetings, classes and other sites; and to occasionally work evening hours and weekends. *Regular reliable attendance is required.
+Serves as Campus Security Authority as outlined by the Clery Act. *This position is designated as security sensitive and requires a criminal background check.